divineloss/r-programming-language/README.md

 # R Programming Language

-This is a repository containing notes, lessons and other learnin material for the R programming language.
+This is a repository containing notes, lessons and other learning material for the R programming language.